ios-public-workshops/NewsFetcherWorkshops/Week2/Week2-Networking.md

     }
     ```
 1. Great - let's try out our neater code to check it still works!
 Run the app please.
 1. Uh-oh.
-How can we check our URL?
-Add a breakpoint just after the `guard` statement:
+We're not getting any data now. :cry: We must have broken something with our new `createURL()` method.
+How can we check what it's doing?
+Add a breakpoint just after the `guard` statement in `getLatestArticles()`:
    ```swift
    guard let url = createURL(baseURL: baseURL, endpoint: endpoint) else {
        completion(.failure(.invalidURL))